bibi21000/janitoo_hostsensor/rst/docker.rst

 Performances
 ============

-The top result of the running applicance :
+The top result of the running appliance :

 .. code:: bash